friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
 Automatic geoip blocker for Linux based on a whitelist for a specific country.

 Fetches, parses and validates an ipv4 subnets whitelist for a given country, then blocks incoming traffic from anywhere except whitelisted subnets.
 Uses iptables.
-Collection of bash scripts with easy install and uninstall.
+Implements multiple layers of fault tolerance and recovery.
+Suite of bash scripts with easy install and uninstall.

-Subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
+ip/subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
+RIPE appears to store ip lists for countries in other regions as well, although I did not check every country in the world.

 Intended use case is a server that needs to be publically accessible in your country but does not need to be internationally accessible.
 For example, a server you run your CRM application on.